RU09342/lab-4-timers-and-pwm-andreic987456/Debouncing/README.md

-code that negates the effects of a "double" click (bounce of the button) by only taking a single command within the amount of time alloted.
+code that negates the effects of a "double" click (bounce of the button) by only taking a single command within the amount of time alloted. waits for a 100000 cycles before taking "second"button press.